angaza/nexus-python/README.md

-# Nexus Keycode: Python
+# Nexus Keycode: Python (Preview Release)

 This package allows you to encode Nexus Keycodes.

+This is a preview release.
+We are working on polishing some of the rough edges in advance of a production-ready release at the end of Q1 2020.
+Most notably, this release currently only supports Python 2.

 Learn more about about Angaza Nexus [here](https://angaza.github.io/nexus)!

 ## Installation

-Nexus Keycode is available on PyPI.
-Installation is as simple as:
+Nexus Keycode will be available on PyPI.
+Installation will be as simple as:

 ```shell
 pip install nexus-keycode